Cantonese False Friends: Common False Friends in Chinese and Cantonese

 The semantic overlap here creates confusion because the words aren't completely different, just differently distributed in actual usage.

-What cantonese false friends look like in context
+What Cantonese false friends look like in context

 Understanding false friends theoretically is one thing.
 Seeing them in actual sentences really drives home how confusing they can be.

-Or consider: 你鍾意食咩?(nei5 zung1 ji3 sik6 me1).
+Take this Cantonese sentence: 你鍾意食咩?(nei5 zung1 ji3 sik6 me1).
 If you parse this with Mandarin meanings for each character, you'd be completely lost.
 It means "What do you like to eat?" but the verbs 鍾意 and 食 don't work the same way in Mandarin.

 These contextual differences matter because you can't just swap vocabulary between the two languages and expect to be understood correctly.
 The grammar, usage, and semantic fields all shift together.